Xiaomi Robot Vacuum Review

 For those wanting the short answer, yes I think it’s a great buy.

-The Xiaomi Mi robot vacuum has the most intelligent route planning of any smart vacuum on the market.
+The Roborock S5 robot vacuum has the most intelligent route planning of any smart vacuum on the market.
 It uses a laser to scan its surroundings in 360 degrees, while simultaneously mapping the room’s perimeter, so that it cleans efficiently in a “Z” pattern.

 Think of it like drawing a rectangle and then coloring from top to bottom – the Xiaomi mi robot zooms up and down to clean every inch of your space.
 In contrast, the roomba does not map a space and cleans in a random pattern, so it’s not uncommon for the iRobot vacuums to miss patches of a room.